 While I enjoy talking about my day each night, I think I’d go crazy if the physical therapy talk never ended.
 At the end of the day, I want someone to listen to me, not offer suggestions.
 When I need work advice, I’m more than happy turning to one of my colleagues.

-This made it weird when my husband and I discovered how unexpectedly similar our jobs are.
+My husband and I discovered how unexpectedly similar our jobs are.
 When we first met, we bonded over both wanting to be writers.
-Later, we supported each other as we embarked on Ivy League).
+Later, we supported each other as we embarked on our educational journeys.
+Aside from these differences, our conversations at the end of the day often take on similar themes.

 We’re both striving to improve others